NCCP Training & Certification

 Additional courses are offered through NCCP partners in each province, you can check the Coaching Association of Canada (CAC) website for dates and locations in your province or visit the Coach Courses page for what is available in Alberta.

-NCCP Certification
+NCCP Evaluations for Certification

-To be eligible to coach you must meet all the requirements of the CAS Coach Registration and Certification Policy.
+To be eligible to coach you must meet all the requirements of the CAS Coach Registration and Certification Policy

 NCCP Professional Development Points